-Alder King provides multi-disciplinary consultancy services to the University of the West of England, comprising planning, investment, valuation and estate management.
+Over the past 10 years, Alder King has provided multi-disciplinary consultancy services to the University of the West of England, comprising planning, investment, valuation and estate management.

 - Negotiations with the local planning authority to ensure change of use for education purposes